local-seo-for-beginners

 1. Proximity (Location Factor)

 How close your business is to the person searching.
-This factor is largely outside direct control, but you can optimise for nearby areas with smart tactics.
+This factor is largely outside direct control, but you can optimize for nearby areas with smart tactics.

 Key Actions: